-1. The application process is posted on the internet (ETTA Web Page).
-The process and forms will be updated as needed by the alliances and/or partnerships team leader as it relates to an alliance or partnership.

-2. Companies and/or organizations that are interested in attaining an alliance or partnership with NCDOL must submit an application online or by fax to the alliance TL for alliances and the partnership team leader for partnerships.
-3. The application will be reviewed by the applicable alliances or partnerships TL to see if it meets the partnership/alliance agreement criteria.
+1. The application process is posted on the internet.
+The process and forms will be updated as needed by the Alliances and/or Partnerships TL as it relates to an Alliance or Partnership.
+2. Companies and/or organizations that are interested in attaining an Alliance or Partnership with NCDOL must submit an application online or by fax to the Alliance TL for Alliances and the Partnership TL for Partnerships.
+3. The application will be reviewed by the applicable Alliances or Partnership Chair to see if it meets the Partnership/Alliance agreement criteria.
 4. If the application meets the criteria, it is submitted to the affected SEP Committee for their review and recommendation.
-If the application does not meet the criteria, a letter of denial will be sent to the applicant explaining that they did not meet the criteria established for the alliance or partnership by the respective alliances or partnerships TL.
+If the application does not meet the criteria, a letter of denial will be sent to the applicant explaining that they did not meet the criteria established for the Alliance or Partnership by the respective Alliances or Partnership Chair.